au-ts/cogent/docs/verification.rst

 A Simple Example
 ^^^^^^^^^^^^^^^^

-In this example, we're going to write a function that squares a ``U64``, and prove the correctness of the embedding in Isabelle.
+In this example, we're going to write a function that squares a ``U64``, and prove the correctness of the embedding in Isabelle/HOL.

 You can find all the code for this example in our `repository <https://github.com/NICTA/cogent/tree/master/cogent/examples/square>`_